 - Amazon has people installing a device that looks like a speaker in their homes, called Echo.
-It accepts voice commands to control smart devices around the house.
+The built-in smart assistant Alexa accepts voice commands to control smart devices around the house.
 Oh, and it also gives you a new way to order direct from Amazon.

 - Facebook is rolling out a text-based assistant called M on their Messenger service.
 M uses both software and people to answer questions and assist with simple tasks.
 Analysts expect big businesses will pay to get preferential treatment in placing direct orders through M.

 - Dominos lets you order a pizza delivery by any method you can think of: an app on your smart TV, your smart watch, by email, over Twitter, or even texting an emoji.

 How can small town businesses adapt to these tools?
 Here are ideas to get started.